Sharp: Hisense makes 'shoddily manufactured TVs in its name

 Sharp wants to get back into the US television game.

-Amid a financial crunch, Sharp in 2015 licensed the rights to use its name in the US to Chinese electronics maker Hisense.
-But now, Sharp is alleging that Hisense is damaging its brand by slapping its name on poor-quality televisions.
+Amid a financial crunch, Sharp in 2015 licensed the right to use its name in the US to Chinese electronics maker Hisense.
+But now, Sharp alleges that Hisense is damaging its brand by slapping its name on poor-quality televisions.
 Sharp filed a lawsuit against Hisense in a San Francisco-based state court.

 The deal was originally struck for Hisense to use the Sharp name until 2020, but Sharp has been trying to get the name back.

-The Wall Street Journal originally reported on the lawsuit.
+The Wall Street Journal reported on the lawsuit overnight.
 Representatives for Sharp and Hisense weren't immediately available for comment.